xieweiAlex/English_Learning/words/2022/words-Aug.md

 Emperors were **Deities**, ordinary men with direct access to unlimited wealth and **adulation**.
 Before you jump to the conclusion that the Stoics were **dour** and sad men, ask yourself, if you were a dictator, what would your diary look like?

-## Week 4

-Why you should be satisfied with being **ordinary**.
-I saw him making a deal with some **seedy**, **middle-aged** woman in dark glasses.

-Vladimir Putin is **in thrall to** a distinctive brand of Russian fascism.
-**Reminiscences** of a financial columnist: There is nothing new on Wall Street.

-He also **expounded** on why the recently rebranded Facebook-turned-Meta would be freezing hiring in many areas.
-Before the floor opened to employees’ up-voted questions, Mr Zuckerberg had just finished **laying into** his staff, warning with intense vigour about how the economy was heading into one of the “worst downturns that we’ve seen in recent history.”
-Mr Zuckerberg also issued a **foreboding warning** to staff, more than hinting that employees who found themselves unable to keep up with the company’s fastening pace might also find that they’re without a job. -

-A **disembodied** voice sounded from the back of the cabin.
-Don’t take it personally.
-Getting **flipped off** while driving is just a **rite of passage** here.

-Security video shows a Dallas police officer walk over after hearing the **commotion** and tell the woman to drop the weapon. -
-**flyover** states

-They once allies, now they're **jabbing** at each other.

-**It's a fear of fear itself**.
-You can't go to the **literature**, its' not in the literature, it's brand new thing.
-I wanted to **sweep them under the rug**, I didn't want to be known as the girl whose brother overdosed.
-I've been so **adamant** about not allowing it to define me, that it's like slowly been destroying me.
-> In PTSD, the **amygdala** is **hyperactive**, that's the part of the brain that's involved with the fight of flight response.

-**mescaline**.
-**Tuning in**, turning on, and dropping out, 1985.
-You learn mechanism to **dampen** that fear response, and to overcome and **put to bed** those issues.
-It increases of release of **oxytocin**, and oxytocin is a hormone that's released from the brains of **breastfeeding** mothers, which **engenders** this sense of connectivity and empathy.
-You done you bit, now **sod off**.
-**Sea change**
-I think we both were **rebels**, liked **bucking the system**.
-I was in Iraq 2005, 2006, I was on got **mortared** pretty much daily.

-**Land expropriation**.
-The 7-foot-1, 15-time NBA all-star has been **out and about**, **ingratiating** himself in his new community. - To avoid the **energy-zapping** effect of sugar-filled cereals, opt for varieties without added sugar that contain at least 4–5 grams of fiber per serving.

-Formerly a manager in Coinbase’s Asset and Investing Products division, the employee appears to have **tipped off** his brother and a close friend about not only the cryptoassets that Coinbase planned to list, but also the timing.
-the listing of the cryptoassets on Coinbase led to higher prices, generating more than $1 million in profits for the **perpetrators** between June 2021 and April 2022.

-Animals don't set out to teach us anything at all, but we all have a lot to learn from out interaction with them **nevertheless**.
-But none of the **mayhem** is of any concern to one friend **waiting by the door** **uncomplicatedly** pleased to see us.
-Here at last is **someone** wholly indifferent to almost everything about us except for our **dexterity** at ball throwing.
-One of the most **consoling** aspect of animals and it might be a dog, a sheep, a lizard or a **beetle** is that their priority have nothing whatsoever to do with our own **perilous and tortured agendas**.
-They're **redemptively** **unconcern** with everything we are and want, they implicitly **mock** **self-importance** and absorption.
-It simply **ambles** towards the path we're on and look curiously at us then takes a lazy mouthful of grass.

 ## Conversation

 Sometimes I'd like to **chuck it all** and go fishing.